ProjetPP/projetpp.github.io/modules.md

 #### Wikidata

 Answers general knowledge question, using the data stored in [Wikidata](http://www.wikidata.org/).

-It uses the *Wikidata API* and the *WikidataQuery API*.
+Uses the *Wikidata API* and the *WikidataQuery API*.

 #### Computer Algebra System

 Answers mathematical queries.

-It uses *Simpy* and *Ply*.
+Uses *Simpy* and *Ply*.

 #### Spell Checker

 Performs spell-checking on the input sentence.

-It uses the *Aspell API*.
+Uses the *Aspell API*.

 #### Wikipedia